 - 1. The College recommends employees using online social media for personal use include on the site the following disclaimer: - 1.
 "The views expressed on this site are mine alone and do not necessarily reflect the views of my employer."
 Accessing social media during working hours shall be limited as follows: - 2.
 Accessing social media during working hours shall be limited as follows: - 1.
 Hourly Employees are prohibited from accessing and utilizing social media sites for personal use during College time.
-This includes accessing these sites with any technology, including but not limited to college computers, PDAs, cell phones, Blackberries, and/or iPhones. - 2.
-Salaried Employees shall not access social media sites for personal use during College time if such access interferes with the employees' performance and/or completion of his or her job duties as an employee of the College.
+This includes accessing these sites with any technology. - Salaried Employees shall not access social media sites for personal use during college time if such access interferes with the employees' performance and/or completion of his or her job duties as an employee of the College.
 This includes accessing these sites with any technology, including, but not limited to college computers, PDAs, cell phones, Blackberries, and/or iPhones. - 3.
 Employees are responsible for all content posted to the social media site by the employee.
 The College will not indemnify an employee for any loss or liability arising out of content posted on a social media site by the employee. - 4.
 Employees are responsible for reading and complying with the terms of service for any social media site. - 5.
 Employees are prohibited from posting any content, which plagiarizes work of the College or College employees.
 Employees are required to comply with copyright laws in posting content on social media sites.